abustamam/blog/_drafts/implementing-theme-with-octopress-and-jekyll-asset-pipeline.markdown

 title: "Implementing Theme with Octopress and Jekyll Asset Pipeline"
 date: 2014-07-31 11:32:53 -0700
 comments: true
-categories:
+categories: write-ups

 ---

 The purpose of this post is simple.

 Octopress does not have much documentation on installing themes.
 I know it is not the developer way to install a theme, but it is the developer way to create themes.

 Here is what I've learned while trying to import a Start Bootstrap theme to Octopress.

 <!-- more -->